SamirTalwar/monospacedmonologues.com/content/posts/2013-06-27--simplifying-your-design-with-higher-order-functions.md

 through the code and understand what everything is at any given point), I was able to write concise code that is still perfectly understandable.

 OK, I used `reduce`.
-But apart from that, isn’t it pretty?
+But apart from that, isn't it pretty?